Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Auto-dueler for Credits farming [Major]
   + Logging catches to owner's DMs in multimode
   + Help command that displays usage instruction for other commands.
 [Major]
-  + Trade command can use pokemon names as args
+  + Trade command can use Pokemon names as args
   + DM commands - some commands can be used by DMing the bot.
   + Stealth from Pokecord
   + Full Disclosure of Source Code [Major]